-From the updated mobile internet coverage maps for Egypt per March 2023 we can clearly can see that Vodafone has the strongest 4G network in Egypt.
+From the updated mobile internet coverage maps for Egypt for 2023 we can clearly can see that Vodafone has the strongest 4G network in Egypt.
 Based on the network strength I would recommend you to get a Vodafone sim card for your trip to Egypt.
 Also this Egypt 4G network comparison is another reminder that a WE Egypt sim card is not recommended for tourist traveling to Egypt.

 Best sim card for Egypt in 2023

 As I mentioned before Traveltomtom does not recommend a WE Egypt prepaid sim card as their network is very weak compared to the other mobile internet providers in Egypt.
 Based on my own experiences (see below) I would not recommend an Etisalat sim card either.
 I was disappointed with its performance.